 Official site: http://www.oregonfilmmuseum.org/

-10. Garden of Surging Waves
+13. Garden of Surging Waves

-Located across the street from City Hall, the Garden of Surging Waves was created to commemorate the Chinese heritage in Astoria, as well as to celebrate the city's 200th anniversary of being founded.
-Within the park, different sculptures, pavilions, and symbolism express Chinese values and honor those in the community's past who have helped build Astoria into what it is today.
+Across the street from City Hall, the Garden of Surging Waves was created to commemorate the Chinese heritage in Astoria, as well as to celebrate the city's 200th anniversary of being founded.
+Within the park, different sculptures, pavilions, and symbolism express Chinese values and honor those in the community who've helped build Astoria into what it is today.